drush211/Speedruns/Games/Chrono_Cross/Guides/Star_Fights/Star_1_Momma_Komodo.md

 ## Optimizations

+### Fight

 This fight doesn't have anything tricky to it, and doesn't seem to have any more optimizations that can be made.
 If you could somehow manipulate RNG I guess you could 3/3/Fireball here, but that's about it from what I can tell.

+### Split

+So I looked into the Silver Loupe, and the math just doesn't work out for picking it up.
+Costs a little too much that needs to be recovered in 21 fights.

 ## Strategy Concept